 4. Identify the Source of Defects

 - Link bugs to code commits or related tasks to establish a root cause.
+Connect the bug to a new branch in your version control system to track code changes related to the fix.

 - Use Jira’s issue-linking feature to connect bugs to the requirements or user stories that caused them.